JasonWang668/test/README.md

-How to design this baseline pipeline
+#How to design this baseline pipeline
- 1.Data Modeling
+ -1.Data Modeling
- 2.Implementation
+ -2.Implementation
- 3.Optimization
+ -3.Optimization
- 4.Evolution
+ -4.Evolution

  Two types of pipeline
 1. init mode pipeline